 Personal loans come in various types, and banks and other financial institutions make private loans to students.

-A co-signer can help you qualify; that person will be responsible for the loan if you can’t pay it back.
+A cosigner can help you qualify; that person will be responsible for the loan if you can’t repay it.

 If you’re an MBA student, check out: Best Student Loans for MBA (Business Students) in 2022